steveseguin/fair-competition-platform-markets-act/README.md

 ### (a) Exceptions:
 This Act shall not apply to:
 1. **Essential Operations Exception:**
    - **Initial Functionality Inclusion:** Products or services provided by the Controlling Entity that are necessary for the initial operation or basic functionality of the platform, device, or service upon purchase.
-This includes components like game controllers for a gaming console or basic headphones for an MP3 player, which are required to use the device in its intended form at the time of purchase.
+This includes components like game controllers for a gaming console or basic headphones for an MP3 player, which are required to use the device in its most basic intended form at the time of purchase.
    - **Competitive Alternatives:** This exception does not extend to additional, non-essential products or services where competitive alternatives are feasible and practical.
 For instance, while including a standard game controller or basic headphones is permissible, offering enhanced versions of these accessories, which directly compete with third-party products, must not be given undue preferential treatment on the platform.
 2. **Public Interest Exception:** Entities or services deemed essential for national security, public safety, or other critical public interests.